eficode-academy/git-katas/submodules/README.md

 # Git Katas: Submodules

 Submodules are a way to embed other git repositories into your own, retaining a pointer to its `origin`.
-This allows you to grab source change directly, as well as _pushing_ them back.
+This allows you to grab source changes directly, as well as _pushing_ them back.

 ## Setup